 Utilities

-The details of your own spending habits can help you choose the best credit card with cash-back rewards.
-Don’t forget about flat cash-back cards and cards with rotating categories.
-These can sometimes be among the most lucrative options, especially if your spending falls outside common categories.
+The details of your routine spending habits can help you choose the best cash-back credit card.
+But don’t forget about flat cash-back cards and cards with rotating categories.
+These can sometimes be even more lucrative, especially if your spending falls outside of common categories.

-You won’t find as many added benefits and perks from cash-back cards as you will on travel and rewards credit cards.
-But some cash-back options do offer extra benefits that can help you save even more throughout the year.
+You won’t find as many added benefits from cash-back cards as you will on travel and rewards credit cards.
+But some cash-back cards do offer extra perks that can help you save throughout the year.

-How to make the most of cash back
+How to make the most of your cash back

 Here are a few things to consider while you earn and redeem cash-back rewards: